Squadrons of the US Navy 1861-1865

-During the summer of 1861 a four-person board, chaired by Captain Samuel F. Du Pont, was formed to study the implementation of the blockade and make recommendations to improve its efficiency.
+During the summer of 1861, a four-person board, chaired by Samuel Francis Du Pont, was formed to study the implementation of the blockade and make recommendations to improve its efficiency.
 In the board’s report of July 16, 1861, it was recommended that the Atlantic region be divided into northern and southern sectors.
-On September 18, 1861 the Navy Department reached the decision to implement this division with the dividing line being the border between North Carolina and South Carolina.
-The implementation of this was delayed for a time and on October 12, 1861 the Navy Department informed Flag Officer Goldsborough that the division of his command would be effective as of the date Flag Officer Samuel F. Du Pont, who was appointed commander of the southern squadron, departed from Hampton Roads with the expedition to capture Port Royal, South Carolina.
+On September 18 1861, the Navy Department reached the decision to implement this division with the dividing line being the border between North Carolina and South Carolina.
+The implementation of this was delayed for a time and on October 12, 1861 the Navy Department informed Goldsborough that the division of his command would be effective as of the date Samuel Francis Du Pont, who was appointed of the southern squadron, departed from Hampton Roads with the expedition to capture Port Royal, South Carolina.
 Du Pont departed on October 29, 1861 upon which date the squadron was divided to form the North Atlantic Blockading Squadron and the South Atlantic Blockading Squadron.

 The only major operation conducted by the Atlantic Blockading Squadron was the expedition that led to the capture of Hatteras Inlet, North Carolina August 26–29, 1861.
 This goal of the operation was to deny use of the inlet to Confederate shipping and this was accomplished with few casualties.